 A passionate collector, philanthropist, world traveller and business leader, Sonja Bata dedicated her life to learning and discovery.

-Born in Zurich, Switzerland to a prominent family of lawyers, Sonja Bata (née Wettstein) pursued higher education in architecture.
-Her academic career was soon interrupted by her engagement and wedding to the heir of a global shoe manufacturing and retail empire Czech‐Canadian Thomas Bata when she was not yet 20 years of age.
+Born in Zurich, Switzerland, to a prominent family of lawyers, Sonja Bata (née Wettstein) studied architecture before her academic career was interrupted by her marriage to the heir of a global shoe manufacturing and retail empire, Czech‐Canadian Thomas Bata, when she was not yet 20 years of age.

-After her marriage in 1946, Sonja passionately devoted her time and energies to support her husband in rebuilding the family business.
-The Bata Shoe Organization had suffered greatly by the war and communist nationalization of the company in many Eastern European countries, including Czechoslovakia where the family and shoe business originated.
+After her marriage in 1946, Sonja passionately devoted her time and energies to supporting her husband in rebuilding the family business.
+Bata had suffered greatly during the war, and in the postwar years Soviet-controlled communist governments nationalized all of the company’s assets in Eastern Europe – including Czechoslovakia, where the Bata family and shoe business had originated.

-Working side by side with Thomas, Sonja Bata travelled the world contributing to consolidating and expanding the shoe business in Europe, Asia, Africa, North and South America, and Oceania.
-Her competence and passion for design allowed her to grow her professional role within the company, becoming an invaluable business partner for her husband.
+Working side by side with Thomas, Sonja Bata travelled the world for Bata shoes.
+Her business sense and passion for design allowed her to grow her professional role within the company, and she became an invaluable business partner for her husband.

-When she took up residence in Toronto, she embraced her new Canadian life with pride and enthusiasm.
-Her love for business, the arts, design, the environment, and her strong civic duty inspired her to engage in her new country’s life through a vast array of volunteer and philanthropic projects.
-Her strong belief that in a democratic country citizens should actively contribute their talents to community needs is reflected in her many pursuits.
-The National Design Council, World Wildlife Fund Canada, Junior Achievement, Council for Business and the Arts in Canada, were just a few of the many organizations where she played a leading role.
-Sonja Bata was a stern advocate of the Canadian Armed Forces and took tremendous pride in her role as Honorary Naval Captain of the HMCS Ottawa.
+When she took up residence in Toronto, Sonja embraced her new Canadian life with pride and enthusiasm.
+Her love for business, the arts, design and the environment, and her strong civic duty, inspired her to engage in her new country’s life through a vast array of volunteer and philanthropic projects.
+Her strong belief that in a democratic country citizens should actively contribute their talents to community needs was reflected in her many pursuits.
+The National Design Council, World Wildlife Fund Canada, Junior Achievement, the Council for Business and Arts in Canada were just a few of the many organizations in which she played a leading role.
+Sonja Bata was also a staunch advocate of the Canadian Armed Forces, and took tremendous pride in her role as Honorary Naval Captain of the HMCS Ottawa.

-She was appointed Officer of the Order of Canada and received a Silver Medal from the United Nation’s Environmental Program, among many other awards and honours bestowed upon her by Canadian and International institutions.
+In 1983 Sonja was appointed Officer of the Order of Canada, and subsequently received a Silver Medal from the United Nations’ Environmental Program.

-While travelling around the world on shoe business, she soon developed a passion for collecting rare and traditional footwear from every corner of the world.
-Her fascination with ethnography, design and history soon led her to amass a vast number of extraordinary shoes.
-This was the birth of what was to become the most comprehensive collection of historic footwear in the world, now housed in the Bata Shoe Museum, a unique cultural gem and world‐renowned institution in the heart of Toronto.
-The beautifully designed building on the corner of Bloor and St. George Streets reflects the vision of its founder who looked at shoes as a way to understand culture, anthropology, craftsmanship and ingenuity.
-Sonja Bata often called her collection of more than 13,000 shoes her children as she had handpicked each pair with love and care.
-A true collector who found great joy in the act of sharing her finds with others, she was particularly fond of the education and community‐building role of her museum.
+While travelling around the world on shoe business, Sonja developed a passion for collecting rare and traditional footwear from every corner of the world.
+Her fascination with ethnography, design and history led her to amass a vast number of extraordinary shoes.
+This was the birth of what was to become the most comprehensive collection of historic footwear in the world: the Bata Shoe Museum, a unique cultural gem in the heart of Toronto which continues to reflect the vision of its Founder, who looked at shoes as a way to understand culture, anthropology, craftsmanship and ingenuity.
+Sonja Bata often called her collection of more than 13,000 shoes her ‘children’, as she had handpicked each pair with love and care.
+A true collector who found great joy in the act of sharing her finds with others, she was particularly fond of the education and community‐building roles of her museum.

-Sonja Bata passed away on February 21st, 2018.
-As the Founder of the Bata Shoe Museum, Sonja Bata avidly raised the international profile of the Museum to become a world-renowned institution dedicated to the scholarship of footwear history.
+Sonja Bata passed away on February 21, 2018.
+In the Bata Shoe Museum, Sonja Bata has created a world-renowned institution dedicated to the scholarship of footwear history.
 We will greatly miss her vision, her passion, her curiosity and her leadership.